cloudmesh/classes/docs/source/overview.rst

 His Web page is located at http://gregor.cyberaide.org.
 To contact him please send mail to laszewski@gmail.com.
-For class related e-mail please use the goouple group https://groups.google.com/forum/#!forum/big-data-iu-fall-2016-help, which is shared between all instructors and AIs.
+For class related e-mail please use the google group https://groups.google.com/forum/#!forum/big-data-iu-fall-2016-help, which is shared between all instructors and AIs.

-In his freetime he teaches Lego Robotics to highschool students.
+In his free time he teaches Lego Robotics to high school students.
 In 2015 the team won the 1st prize in programming design in Indiana.
 If you like to volunteer helping in this effort please contact him.